 Which makes the cost of shooting Portra 400 35mm around 1 dollar per 4th photo you take.

 If you shoot medium format the prices per exposure doubles because you will only get 15-16 exposures out of one roll.

 So you are looking at cost per exposure around 0.4 dollars.
 1 dollar for every second exposure.

 This will surely help you photograph with intention 🙂

 Save money by getting the 5-pack Portra 400 120 rolls here on B&H or Amazon.

 What about the Kodak Color Plus 200?

 Kodak Color Plus is famously known as ‘The Poor Man’s Portra 400’ and for good reasons.

 If you compared Portra 400 to Kodak Colors Plus 200, you’ll find that it’s around 2.5 times cheaper than the Portra 400.

-Whether the Portra 400 Color Negative Film is worth 2.5 times more than the Kodak Color Plus 200, it depends on your budget I guess.
+Whether the Portra 400 is the best Color Negative 35mm Film Stock, is very subjective.
+It’s around 2.5 times more than the Kodak Color Plus 200, so I guess it depends on your budget.